AlbertDang46/NVD_to_Excel/README.txt

 Then run `npm install exceljs` to add the exceljs package to the project.
 Lastly, run `npm install unzip` to add an unzipper to the project.

 In the terminal or command line, navigate to the `NVD-to-Excel` folder and run `node NVDToExcel.js [year]`.
 Replace `[year]` with the year you would like to get NVD CVEs from.
 The argument `--log` can be added after `[year]` to output console logs within the terminal, but the program will take longer to run if logs are outputted.
+If an unavailable year is entered, the tool will exit and an error message will be console logged.
+Available years can be found at https://nvd.nist.gov/vuln/data-feeds#JSON_FEED.

 The program should output a zip file in the `vulnerabilities_zip` folder, JSON file in the `vulnerabilities_json` folder, and Excel sheet containing all the NVD CVEs from the specified year in the `vulnerabilities_excel_sheets` folder.
 This Excel sheet containing the vulnerabilities should be used with the `VULNERABILITY_MAPPING_TOOL` Excel tool.